You can watch a recording of today’s service here.

 INVITATION TO OFFERING

-If you are able to, please consider mailing your offerings to the church (210 Smith Street).
+If you are able to, please consider mailing your offerings to the church (210 Smith Street) or dropping them in the mail slot of the church office in person.
 Alternatively, there is a link at the top of this page that will take you directly to a secure page where you can make a one-time donation.
+If you received your pledge card for 2021 but haven’t filled it out, we would be very grateful to receive it as we plan for the year ahead.
 We appreciate your generosity as we seek to continue our mission and ministry throughout the community during this difficult time.

 PRAYER OF DEDICATION

-O God, we offer our gifts to you that they may be used to further the promise of hope, peace, love and justice in our community and in our world.
-Empower us, O God, to follow these gifts into our community and world so that they, and we, become bearers of peace, love and justice on the earth.
+Incarnate God, we offer our gifts to you that they may be used to further the promise of hope, peace, love and justice in our community and in our world.
+Empower us, O God, to follow these gifts into the world around us so that they, and we, might become bearers of peace, love and justice on the earth.
 Amen.

 AFFIRMATION OF FAITH (written by Sarah Are for A Sanctified Art)

 Harder than it has to be.